Bizzi

 Enterprises need to reorganize and upgrade their accounting information systems

-4.3.4.
-Adjusting terms in economic contracts with partners
+Adjust the terms of economic contracts with partners

 To adapt to International Accounting Standards (IFRS), businesses need to adjust the terms in economic contracts with partners.
 IFRS has strict requirements for determining liability for delivery of goods or completion of services.
 Therefore, enterprises need to review contracts with suppliers and customers and compare them with the contract-related requirements of IFRS to make appropriate adjustments.
 This should be consulted by IFRS experts and attorneys to ensure accuracy and relevance from the outset.

-4.3.5.
-Anticipate negative effects (if any) on financial ratios
+Anticipate negative impacts (if any) on financial indicators

 Before converting financial statements to International Accounting Standards (IFRS), enterprises need to anticipate the negative effects (if any) on financial ratios and plan appropriate responses to cope with the situation. this situation.
 Eg: